tonethar/IGME-230-GDD-Spring-2018/notes/php-4.md

   **Go ahead and change the `method` back to "post" - the form data will still be passed - but as a separate file that we don't see in the URL**

 ## V. <a id="section5">PHP code to handle the form

+Here is the form and PHP code you will need to get everything working.
+Be sure to replace "abc1234@rit.edu" with your actual email address.
+Also, read the code comments! so that you understand what's going on:

+**php-mail-3.php**

 ```html
 <!DOCTYPE html>